ookris/QUrl/README.md

 Installation involves copying the contents of the `QUrl-Theme` directory directly to the main directory where YOURLS was installed.
 After copying the theme files to the main YOURLS directory, install the required plugins.

 ### PHPMailer installation
 To send e-mail notifications and for the contact form and the form to report suspicious links to work properly, it is necessary to install the PHPMailer library.
-The library files should be placed in the `qurl/PHPMailer` folder
+The library files should be placed in the `qurl/PHPMailer` folder.

 ## Configuration
 The theme has basic configuration options.
 All options are located in the `qurl/config.php` file.